gunaranjani-001/Azure-Data_Pipeline/README.md

 ## Project Overview

-This project showcases a data pipeline implemented on Microsoft Azure.
-It takes data from an on-premises SQL Server database, processes it using Azure Data Factory (ADF), and stores it in Azure Data Lake Gen2.
-Data transformations are performed using Azure Databricks and are organized into three layers: Bronze, Silver, and Gold.
-Analytics are powered by Azure Synapse Analytics, and reporting is done with Power BI.
+This project demonstrates how to build an end-to-end data pipeline on Microsoft Azure.
+It ingests data from SQL Server, stores it in Azure Data Lake Gen2, transforms it with Azure Databricks, and organizes it into Bronze, Silver, and Gold layers.

+The processed data is then loaded into Azure Synapse Analytics for advanced queries, and insights are visualized through Power BI dashboards.
+Security and governance are implemented with Azure Active Directory and Azure Key Vault.

 ---